thenativeweb/roboter/README.md

 #### The `release` task

-This tasks publishes your project.
+This task publishes your project.
 Before publishing it, the task also runs the code analysis and the tests, and checks whether your Git repositoriy is up-to-date.

 To run this task use the following command.